-South Carolina Young Farmers and Ranchers want to provide food to those in need!
+Harvest for All is a partnership between the SCFB Young Farmers & Ranchers program and local food charities, which provide food to people in need around the state.
 Over 800,000 people in South Carolina are food insecure, meaning they live at risk of hunger, and nearly 300,000 of those people are children.
-County Farm Bureau YF&R Programs are encouraged to help bridge the food gap in one of the following ways:
+Each year, County Farm Bureaus are encouraged to organize projects/activities that help bridge the food gap in the following ways:

 Raise money for a local food bank, food kitchen or food project